Minnisog/Minnisog/README.md

 # 👋 Hi, I'm Minnis

 🎓 Graduate in Industrial Mathematics & Computer Science.
-📊 Aspiring Data Scientist with a strong interest in Business Analytics, Machine Learning, and solving real-world problems with data.
+📊  Data Scientist with a strong interest in Business Analytics, Machine Learning, and solving real-world problems with data.
 💻 Proficient in Python, SQL, and data visualization tools like Power BI and Tableau.
 📈 Passionate about turning raw data into actionable insights that drive smarter decisions.